HumanTree92/VENT_Arma_3_Mods/README.md

 # About VENT_Arma_3_Mods:
 * @VENT Admin Menu - This is an Admin Menu for Arma 3 Servers.
 [HERE ARE SOME IMAGES](https://imgur.com/a/qLejD3Z)
 * @VENT Backpack Plus - This is a Backpack Mod that has Infinit Storage plus Arsenal for the Carryall & Assault Pack.
+* @VENT TFR Plus - This is a Task Force Radio Mod that has Infinit Storage plus Arsenal for the Radios.
+* @VENT AIO Plus - This Combines @VENT Backpack Plus & @VENT TFR Plus.

 # Download & Installation:
 1) Download the .zip.